wernerglinka/glinka.dev.2024/src/content/blog/leaflet-map.md

               ### Setting Up The Frontmatter

-              The section component's frontmatter offers all the necessary properties to render a map.
+              The section component's frontmatter offers all the necessary properties to render a map with a set of markers.
 Here's what this looks like for our component:

               ```yaml
               - container: "section"